JustisGuin/About-Me/README.md

 # About-Me

 My name is Justis Guin.
-I'm a senior at New Tech I am currently enrolled in my second year of computer science class at SICTC.
-I enjoy getting out on drives while listening to music and  going to the gym to workout with my friends.
-My goals for college are getting a bachelor's degree in Computer Science at Ball State University.
-My future career goals are a job as a software developing.
-I feel like I will be happy with getting a job in any tech related field.
+I'm a Sophomore(With Credits) currently enrolled at Ball State University, working towards a bachelor's degree in Computer Science with a focus in web development.I currently enjoy with my time off, going to the gym and staying active, and I also particapte in the wrestling club at BSU.
+My goals for the future are to complete my bachelor's degree in 3 years and look for a job under my focus after college.

 # Hobbies

 Some of my hobbies are

-- Lacrosse
 - Working out
 - Jiu-jitsu
+-Wrestling

 ## My Philsosphy